 - ⅛ tsp pepper

 - Prepare rice noodles according to package directions.
-Rinse noodles in cold water, drain and toss in with 1 tbsp canola oil.
+Rinse noodles in cold water, drain, and toss in with 1 tbsp canola oil.
 Set aside.

-- Add all of the sauce Ingredients to a medium mixing bowl.
+- Add all of the sauce ingredients to a medium mixing bowl.
 Whisk together and set aside.

 - While rice noodles are soaking, heat 1 tablespoon canola oil in a large nonstick skillet over medium-high heat.
 Once hot, add chicken and let cook for 3-4 minutes until cooked through.
 Transfer to a plate while you cook the vegetables.

-- Heat one tablespoon canola oil over in same skillet and heat over medium-high heat.
+- Heat one tablespoon canola oil over in the same skillet and heat over medium-high heat.
 Add bell peppers and sauté 1 minute.
 Add carrots and garlic and sauté 1 additional minute.
 Reduce heat to medium and pour beaten egg over vegetables and cook, stirring constantly, just until scrambled.

 - Add sauce and noodles and increase heat to medium-high.
 Toss until evenly combined and continue to stir and cook for 1-2 minutes, taking care to not let noodles overcook.
-Stir in chicken, green onions and peanuts and heat through.
+Stir in chicken, green onions and peanuts, and heat through.

 - Taste and add one additional seasoning as necessary.
 You can add more Sriracha if you want it spicier, soy sauce for a salty bite, or a squeeze of lime for a tang.
 Top with cilantro and serve.